open-contracting/standard-development-handbook/docs/coding/index.md

 If installation instructions change (e.g. if a new service like Redis is required), then the `deploy` repository must be updated.

+### Requirements

-Requirements are currently handled by 4 files in the root of a repository:
+Requirements are managed by four files at the root of a repository:

-* requirements.in - this lists the direct requirements the app has.
-Usually there are no version locks specified, but sometimes a range is specified.
+* `requirements.in` names all direct requirements needed in the production environment, i.e. all packages `import`'ed by the application.
+  * If the application is incompatible with older or newer versions of a requirement, use the least specific [version specifier](https://www.python.org/dev/peps/pep-0440/#version-specifiers) possible, for example:
+    * requires newer versions: use `foo>=1.2` instead of `foo>=1.2.3`
+    * requires older versions: use `foo<2`
+    * requires versions range: use `foo>=1.2,<2`
+* `requirements_dev.in` names all direct requirements needed exclusively in the development environment, and not in the production environment, e.g. `pytest`.
+    * This file typically also includes the direct requirements needed in the production environment, by having a first line of `-r requirements.in`.
-* requirements.txt - this lists all requirements the app has, with every one locked to one specific version.
+* `requirements.txt` names all direct and indirect requirements needed in the production environment, all locked to specific versions.
-This is what will be installed on production servers and this allows a consistent environment across live and work environments.
-* requirements_dev.in - this lists the direct requirements the developers have when working on the app, but not for live environments.
-For example "pytest".
-Usually there are no version locks specified, but sometimes a range is specified.
-This also usually includes "-r requirements.in" as the first line, so that all requirements are installed from one file.
-* requirements_dev.txt - this lists all requirements developers have, with every one locked to one specific version.
+* `requirements_dev.txt` names all direct and indirect requirements needed in the development environment, all locked to specific versions.
-This allows a consistent environment between individual developers and between a developer and Travis.

-We do provide a handy script to update these files for you.
-You can run it with:
+The above ensures that:

+* Development and production environments use the same versions of production requirements, to avoid errors or surprises during or after deployment due to differences between versions (e.g. a new version of Django requires upgrading application code).
+* Different developers and Travis CI use the same versions of development requirements, to avoid unexpected test failures due to differences between versions (e.g. a new version of pytest requires upgrading test code, or a new version of flake8 has stricter linting rules).

+The `requirements*.txt` files should be periodically updated, both for security updates and to better distribute the maintenance burden of upgrading versions over time.
+If you satisfy the following script's assumptions (documented in its code), use it to update the files:

     curl https://raw.githubusercontent.com/open-contracting/standard-maintenance-scripts/master/scripts/update_requirements.sh | bash -

-However you don't have to use the script; any process that updates these files correctly can be followed.
-If you want to try a different process please see the code comments in the script for more details.
+Otherwise, follow similar steps as in the script to update the files.

 ## Linting